niuniomartinez/mlsde/docs/internal/codingstyle.md

 ## Comments ##

-Sources _must_ include comments.
+Sources _must_ include comments explaining things (i.e. algorithms, decisions, use cases, notes...).
+Please be as verbose as you can.
+Remember that you'll forget how that code works in a couple of days.
+You'll do.
+Really.

 At least all public objects should have one comment to explain its proposal and use.

 The comments should be formatted as explained in _pasdoc_ documentation, so anybody can create a full internal documentation using it.
 Read [pasdoc